 Head Start is a preschool program that helps young children do well in elementary school.
-The program runs from September to June and is offered at 18 locations around Oakland County.
+The program is offered at multiple locations around Oakland County.
 Head Start provides children with learning activities that focus on social, physical, emotional, and intellectual growth.
 It also offers services for the families of enrolled children.
 These services support parents in their role as a child’s first teacher since doing so helps to strengthen family ties.
 Head Start focuses on the developmental needs of the child and family.
 Enrollment is prioritized based on income eligibility; families with special needs or foster children are encouraged to apply.

 • Must be a resident of Oakland County

 • Acceptance into the program is prioritized for families with income within the Federal Poverty Guidlines as documented with a current income tax return (or other supporting documents).

 • 10% of slots reserved for children with a diagnosed disability